corelan/EncFSGui/README.md

 ## Running EncFSGUi : Installing dependencies on OSX

-(this procedure should work on Yosemite and El Capitan, the 2 versions that I am using myself)
+(this procedure should work on Yosemite and El Capitan, as those are the 2 versions that I am using myself)

 1. Install XCode 7